droxit/roxconnector/README.md

 ## Writing plugins

-An impress plugin is a Node.js module that adheres to certain export conventions and exports an `init` function. `module.exports` must be a function that takes a single argument and registers it's endpoint handlers within this argument:
+An impress plugin is a Node.js module that adheres to certain export conventions and exports an `init` function. `module.exports` must be a function that takes a single argument and registers its endpoint handlers within this argument:

 ```javascript
 module.exports = function (container) {